submariner-io/enhancements/submariner/OVN-Interconnect.md

 With the current architecture, Submariner adds routes only in the zone in which it is deployed.
 For example, if Submariner is deployed in zone 1 it programs OVN db in zone 1.
 So only pods in zone 1 nodes will be able to talk to other clusters.
 Pods in zone 2 or zone 3 will not be able to reach remote clusters connected via Submariner.

-With these changes we plan to support both the modes and cluster where interconnect is not enabled as well.
+As part of the proposal, we plan to support both the modes and OVN cluster deployments where interconnect is not enabled as well.

 ### Route APIs